jamie-pate/FuseBoxFreedom/README.md

 Wish you didn't have to deal with massive parsed files that unroll your fuseactions and generally try their best to defeat the JVM?

-FuseBoxFreedom attempts to replace fusebox with a lightweight cfc based drop-in.
+FuseBoxFreedom attempts to replace fusebox with a lightweight cfc based **partial** drop-in.
 It converts circuit.xml.cfm files to circuit.cfc cfscript and handles requests like fusebox did, but without the clunky parser getting in the way.
+There are configuration options to block specific methods (circuit.fuseAction) from executing when processing a request.
+The handleRequest method wil return false if the request was blocked, or the circuit requested has not been converted.

-The re-parser is written in C# (Linq to XML) because it was the quickest way I could think of to rewrite XML, but the output should (eventually) run in Railo/Coldfusion 9+ environments.
+The re-parser is written in C# (Linq to XML) but the output should run in Railo/Coldfusion 9+ environments.
+In the future this could be converted to a cfc or xslt or some combination and process the circuit cfcs the same way fusebox does for maximum compatibility.

 * Still very early, any contributions would be welcome.